kanglicheng/code-school/rails/homeworks/helpers-layouts-mailer/README.md

 # Helpers, Layouts, and Partials Homework

 We will be working off of the solutions for *99 Cats II: Auth* for today's homework assignment.
-Download the [zipped solution][99-cats-2-solution-zip], extract, `bundle install` and `bundle exec rake db:setup` to set it up.
+Download the [zipped solution][99-cats-2-solution-zip], extract, `bundle install` and `bundle exec rails db:setup` to set it up.

 ## Topic 1: View Helpers